Deducteam/lambdapi/doc/terms.md

 Subterms can be parenthesized to avoid ambiguities.

-In case of a the application of a function symbol, an implicit argument can be given by enclosing it between curly brackets `{` ... `}`.
+In case of the application of a function symbol, an implicit argument can be given by enclosing it between curly brackets `{` ... `}`.